ConSol-Monitoring/omd-consol-de/content/en/docs/plugins/check_mysql_health.md

 * \--database
 The database the plugin will connect to.
 Default: information_schema.
 * \--mode
 With the mode-parameter you tell the plugin what it should do.
-See the list of possible values further down.
+See list below for possible values.
 * \--name
 Here the check can be limited to a single object.
 (Momentarily this parameter is only used for mode=sql)
 * \--name2